GrassLab/osdi/labs/lab5.rst

 Same as ``struct task`` , you need to design your own ``struct page``.
 Each ``struct page`` refer to one page frame.
-Your kernel bookkeeps the the use of the page frame in ``struct page``.
+Your kernel bookkeeps the use of the page frame in ``struct page``.

 ``required 2-1`` Implement page bookkeeping.